DeqiTang/pymatflow/README.md

 ## Install
 To install the current stable release, just use pip to install Pymatflow from PyPI:
 ```
-$ pip install pymatflow
+$ pip3 install pymatflow
 ```
 to install the current develpment version, you can clone the project and manually install it after chdir to the project root directory.
 Before that make sure you have scikit-build installed:
 ```
 $ pip3 install scikit-build
 $ git clone https://gitlab.com/deqitang/pymatflow.git